Adding Props and Sounds to your Emotes

 In order for all the animations to be exported, the clips should be added to the NLA Tracks.
 Make sure there’s only one animation clip for the avatar and another one for the prop, they must have the exact same number of frames.

-Then, select prop armature, select the proper animation clip for it and click on the Push Down button again.
+Then, change back to Object Mode, select the prop armature, go to Pose mode, select the respective animation clip in the Browse Action menu, click on Action and then the Push Down option.

 🔥 Optimization Tip